Eoin Dempsey Starts the Game of Human Relations

 The Frozen Adventure

-With the main topic of discussion in this book out of the way, we can turn our attention to the extensive plot which takes us travelling mainly through the Yukon, but not before we are treated to a hundred or so pages where we travel with Anna from Seattle to Dawson city.
+With the main topic of discussion in Toward the Midnight Sun out of the way, we can turn our attention to the extensive plot which takes us travelling mainly through the Yukon, but not before we are treated to a hundred or so pages where we travel with Anna from Seattle to Dawson city.

 Her initial journey to her destination is already fraught with a bit of surprise and peril, as she meets old acquaintances and runs afoul of the types of dangers an inexperienced traveler might expect.